2022 United Nations Climate Change Conference: Participation

 UK prime minister Rishi Sunak initially said that he would not attend COP27.
-However, on November 2, Sunak backtracked and announced he would attend.
+However, on 2 November, Sunak backtracked and announced he would attend.
 Former prime minister Boris Johnson and Scottish first minister Nicola Sturgeon also attended the conference.
-Right after winning the 2022 general election, president-elect Luiz Inácio Lula da Silva of Brazil confirmed he will attend the summit.
+Right after winning the 2022 general election, president-elect Luiz Inácio Lula da Silva of Brazil confirmed he would attend the summit.

 Non-attendees

 Among the heads of state and government not attending were Chinese leader Xi Jinping and his premier Li Keqiang, as well as Russia's Vladimir Putin and his prime minister Mikhail Mishustin.

-In September 2022, Egypt warned the United Kingdom not to backtrack on its climate targets, in light of a change to the new government of prime minister Liz Truss, and the announcement that new monarch Charles III would not attend the conference on Truss's advice.
+In September 2022, Egypt warned the UK not to backtrack on its climate targets, in light of a change to the new government of prime minister Liz Truss, and the announcement that new monarch Charles III would not attend the conference on Truss's advice.
 Following Truss's resignation, the request that Charles III not attend remained in place.
 Instead, he hosted a reception to discuss climate change at Buckingham Palace two days prior to COP27.

-Australian prime minister Anthony Albanese, outgoing Brazilian president Jair Bolsonaro, and Swedish climate activist Greta Thunberg all did not attend COP27.
+Australian prime minister Anthony Albanese, outgoing Brazilian president Jair Bolsonaro, and Swedish climate activist Greta Thunberg did not attend COP27.